Skip to main content

 • An agent that gets better at your business each time someone confirms an answer

-Prerequisite — install the memory extra
+Optional: the memory extra

 pip install "wrenai[memory]"

-Combine with your data source extra as needed:
+# combine with your data source extra as needed:

 pip install "wrenai[memory,postgres]"